hanfak/topics-to-learn/general/software-engineering.md

 # Software Engineering

 - The primary goal of engineering is to produce working systems (meet functional and non functional requirements)
-  - beauty is not the main goal
+  - beauty/elegance is not the main goal
   - ease of use, correctness, adoptability are higher goals
+  - deliver customer deliverables (creating/maintaining/changing features) with:
+    - the least amount of resources (money/time/constraints/regulations)
+    - the highest possible quality within those resources
+  - Engineering is an economic endeavour
-- Software engineering is the application of an empirical, scientific approach to finding efficient, economic solutions to practical problems in software.
+- Software engineering is the **application of an empirical, scientific approach to finding efficient, economic solutions to practical problems in software**.
   - must manage the complexity of the systems that we create in ways that maintain our ability to learn new things and adapt to them.

 ## Software